 There are also things you can do during the Skype interview to make sure you look polished and professional:

-Don’t panic if technology fails.
-With any technology, there is the chance for a glitch.
+With any technology, there is the chance of a glitch.
 When you start the interview, you might want to make sure the person can see and hear you.
 If anything goes wrong during the interview, don’t panic.
 Remain calm and friendly.
 You might suggest hanging up and trying the video call again.
-Make sure you have the person’s email address or phone number, so you can contact them in case you completely lose each other.
+Make sure you have the person’s email address or phone number so you can contact them in case you completely lose each other.

-The right body language is key.
-You do not want your interviewer assuming his or her screen froze at any point during the interview.
-Therefore, make sure your body language expresses that you are engaged.
+You do not want your interviewer to assume that his or her screen has frozen at any point during the interview.
+Therefore, make sure your body language expresses that you are engaged:

-Also be sure to sit up straight.
-This will not only make you look more professional, but it will also help you to feel confident.
+- Also, be sure to sit up straight.
+This will not only make you look more professional, but it will also help you feel more confident.

 - PRACTICE BEFOREHAND: That way, you can reduce the likelihood of a technology issue.

 - PROJECT CONFIDENCE: Make sure to make eye contact with the camera, smile, and act professional and confident throughout the interview.
 Wear an interview outfit, not causal clothes.